diarmidmackenzie/minecraft-selfie/README.md

 - [Face tracking](https://diarmidmackenzie.github.io/minecraft-selfie/pages/index.html)
 - [Face & upper body tracking](https://diarmidmackenzie.github.io/minecraft-selfie/pages/body-pose.html)

+The motion tracking takes a little time to initialize -- 10 seconds or so, then you should see things leap into action.
+If it's not working after 30+ seconds, try refreshing the page.

 The character stays in a fixed position, but you can use WASD + mouse to change your point of view.